Tripple-A/Apple.com/README.md

 # Apple.com
-This is an Apple clone page
+This is an Apple.com clone page